 Riding on the horses of fame, coaching institutes have converted themselves into full-grown giants in the education sector.
 Accredited with integrated learning programs and well-versed teachers, these training institutes have their share of miseries.
 Reaching out to the untapped talent beyond the geographical limitations, ensuring a wider reach of their assessments and simulators as well as a quick evaluation of the student’s performance is what they desire.
 Caught up in the spiral of inadequate auto-grading, which results in strenuous manual correction of answer sheets, they searched for cost and energy effective solutions.

 Schools the second home to children, is the building block of a child’s future.
 It is here where desires, aspirations, dreams of achieving something are shaped.
 Teachers play an integral part in guiding kids in what they think is the best for them, telling them the various career opportunities and what they shall pursue in the future.
-What they lack is a definitive way to measure the ability and personality of the children, which tells them precisely about the behavioural and cognitive competencies.
+What they lack is a definitive way to measure the ability and personality of the children, which tells them precisely about the behavioral and cognitive competencies.

 How do we propose to evaluate our teaching and non-teaching staff?
 How do we just go by our instincts and grade them?
 Conducting interviews to choose teachers of different subjects as well as non-teaching staff is very cumbersome.
 Instead, a defined approach, with some set parameters, will make recruitment easy.